Seagate/cortx/doc/integrations/spark.md

 ## Installation
 This installation guide assumes you have already performed a few steps:
 1. Installed CORTX.
-My suggestion fir development is to use the provided [Open Virtual Appliance](https://github.com/Seagate/cortx/blob/main/doc/CORTX_on_Open_Virtual_Appliance.rst) image to create a Virtual Machine although there are other methods to [get started](https://github.com/Seagate/cortx/blob/main/QUICK_START.md).
+My suggestion for development is to use the provided [Open Virtual Appliance](https://github.com/Seagate/cortx/blob/main/doc/CORTX_on_Open_Virtual_Appliance.rst) image to create a Virtual Machine although there are other methods to [get started](https://github.com/Seagate/cortx/blob/main/QUICK_START.md).
 2. Create a cortex S3 account from the management UI.